top of page

 DIAGNOSTIC SCREENING & PLACEMENT ASSESSMENTS

-All students who apply and are admitted to the CIAS Campus School complete a complete and thorough battery of Diagnostic Screening & Placement Assessments in the following subjects, including but not limited to the following instruments:
+All students who apply and are admitted to the CIAS Campus School complete a complete and thorough battery of intake screening and/or Diagnostic Placement Assessments (DPA's) in the following subjects and including but not limited to the following instruments:

-These Diagnostic Tests are then graded and evaluated, and the CIAS Principal meets with the Campus School teacher teams to prescribe an individualized curriculum plan accordingly.
-We then arrange a Parent-Teacher Meeting (PTM) appointment to meet with parents of new students to review and explain the test results and discuss the individualized curriculum plan and their child's attendance schedule.
+These screening assessments and DPA's are then graded and evaluated, and the CIAS Principal meets with the Campus School teacher teams to prescribe an individualized curriculum plan.
+Then the teacher team sets up a Parent-Teacher Meeting (PTM) appointment to meet with parents of new students to review and explain the test results and discuss the individualized curriculum and learning plan.

 SCHOLARSHIPS